ENG2158 – Translation into English

 10 credits overlap with ENG4158 – Translation into English

-3 written assignments must be submitted within specified deadlines during the course, and must be approved by the teacher.
+- Two written assignments must be submitted within specified deadlines during the semester, and must be approved by the teacher.
 Read more about guidelines for compulsory activities.

 The course requirements must be fulfilled in order to take the exam.